 Gyuto knives are Japanese knives which look somewhat similar to a French chef’s knife.
 They are used in restaurants to cut thin slices of meat and fish.

 Japanese knives are prized for their craftmanship and technical refinement.
 Some Japanese knife makers have been in business 400 to 700 years.

-Kazari Bocho Knives have long, rectangular blades that angle down to form a sharp tip at the very bottom, at the end of the cutting edge.
+Kazari Bocho Knives have long, rectangular blades that angle down to form a sharp tip at the very bottom.
 They are used for making decorative cuts from vegetables.
-The technique is known in Japanese as “kazari-giri.”

 A nakiri knife is used in Japan for slicing, dicing and mincing vegetables in homes.
 It has a long, very thin blade.
 The tip can be rounded (Osaka-style) or square (Tokyo-style).